 Automated Sample Management Solutions

-Biobanks can be linked directly to remote labs using pneumatically powered systems.
+Biobanks can be linked directly to remote labs using pneumatically powered systems such as lab2lab.
 This allows specimens to be sent to and from labs quickly and queued for processing, ultimately optimising efficiency and sample throughput.
 All of these functions can be controlled remotely, with bar code readers ensuring accuracy and tracking specimen locations.

 Even with the best biostorage hardware in place, your biological research will not be optimally efficient without a robust, flexible and user-friendly bioinformatics platform to manage all the data.